Why Is Gratitude More Important Than You Think

 Gratitude is both a trait and a state (Boggiss & Consedine, 2020):

-• As a trait or quality, it is the tendency to notice and value the world in a positive light.
+• As a trait or attitude, it is the tendency to notice and value the world in a positive light.

 • As a mental state, it is having those moments when we feel thankful and appreciative.

-The enemy of gratitude is taking things and people for granted.
+The enemy of gratitude is the attitude of taking things and people for granted, which what the narcissists usually do.

-• Research showed gratitude can significantly cut back depression in young adults by increasing self-esteem and psychological well-being (Lin, C. Gratitude and depression in young adults, 2015).
+• Gratitude can significantly reduce depression in young adults by increasing self-esteem and psychological well-being (Lin, Gratitude and depression in young adults, 2015).

-• This research found gratitude buffers the effect of two suicide risk factors: hopelessness and depressive symptoms.
-The researchers said gratitude may act as a barrier between suicidal ideas and hopelessness and depression (Kleiman & Adams, Grateful individuals are not suicidal.
+• Gratitude buffers the effect of two suicide risk factors: hopelessness and depressive symptoms.
+It can act as a barrier between suicidal ideas, hopelessness, and depression (Kleiman & Adams, Grateful individuals are not suicidal.
 2013).

-• This research found gratitude along with grit acted in synergy to buffer suicide by increasing meaning in life.
-They found that persons with high levels of gratitude and grit at baseline had the greatest reduction in suicidal ideation over time, with gratitude emerging as the more important factor in reducing suicidal thoughts (Kleiman, Adams, & Kashdan, Gratitude and grit indirectly reduce risk of suicidal ideations by enhancing meaning in life, 2013).
+• Gratitude and grit work together to prevent suicide by making life more meaningful.
+Those with high levels of gratitude and grit had the greatest reduction in suicidal ideation, with gratitude emerging as the more important factor in reducing suicidal thoughts (Kleiman, Adams, & Kashdan, Gratitude and grit indirectly reduce risk of suicidal ideations by enhancing meaning in life, 2013).

 • Positive psychology researchers found that a single act of thoughtful gratitude resulted in an immediate 10% increase in happiness and a 35% reduction in depressive symptoms.
 The positive benefits faded within three to six months, showing that gratitude is an act that must be repeated often (Seligman, Steen, Park, & Peterson, Positive psychology progress: empirical validation of interventions, 2005).